canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 // false
 ```

-### GroupBy
+### 4. GroupBy

-**GroupBy groups the elements of a collection based on a key.** It returns a collection of "groups"  or "buckets" organized by a key.
+**GroupBy groups the elements of a collection based on a key.
+It returns a collection of "groups"  or "buckets" organized by a key.**

 Let's group our movies by rating.